Skipping to the main point: we made it home, all three of us :)

 Per California rules, Zelie has to be with us for six months before the social worker writes her report.
 So now that that's happened, we are waiting for a copy of the report, which will also be sent to the CA courts.
 We're not entirely sure when it will all be finalized, but it would be really special if it happened before or around Christmas!

-We did a bit of travelling over the summer with Zelie: to Orlando for a work trip, where Zelie went to the pool for the first time:
+We did a bit of traveling over the summer with Zelie: to Orlando for a work trip, where Zelie went to the pool for the first time:

 And we spent a wonderful week vacation with two close families, here at our house, a night at the beach, and in Virginia.
 So Zelie got to see the Atlantic Ocean!
 Not many 5 month olds can say they've been to both coasts already :)

-Over than that, Dan is proceeding with his dissertaion.
+Other than that, Dan is proceeding with his dissertation.
 He finished his third chapter in September and has started work on his fourth and final chapter, so if all goes well he will graduate in the Spring, about a month after Zelie turns one!

 It has been a complete joy to be Zelie's parents and we are grateful for every little moment.
 It has also been so beautiful to see how our friends, family, church and community have welcomed her with open arms.
 We detect some budding friendships already between Zelie and babies her age.... :) And it has felt really healing to get to experience so many firsts with Zelie, from first time grabbing a toy to first time rolling over to first time eating food and everything in between.
 Thank you, God!

-We'll plan to note here on the blog when Zelie's adoption is finalized, and when we discern it's the right time to start the adoption process for Zelie's baby brother or sister!
+We'll plan to note here on the blog when Zelie's adoption is finalized and other happenings!

 Until then, a final adorable shot of our priceless little girl: